 Choose a room in your home and draw a map.
 Use a book to measure the walls' lengths and label the sides.
-What is the perimeter using books to measure?
+What is the perimeter (in books)?
 Draw items in the room using 4 crayons.
 Make things next to or across from each other different colors.